Healthy Breakfast Smoothie Recipes

 Peanut butter and coffee?
 Don’t knock it until you try it!
 This simple smoothie is a take on peanut butter mocha flavour with chia seeds, turmeric and banana for a fun twist.

 This peanut butter protein shake tastes like a Reese’s peanut butter cup thanks to a secret ingredient that adds the perfect salted peanut butter flavour.
+Can you guess what it is?

 This chocolate blueberry sweet potato combo is a little different but no less delicious.
 It’s ultra-thick and creamy, high in protein, filling and packed with nutrition.
 This smoothie features cacao, spirulina, sweet potato, avocado and blueberries making it an anti-inflammatory and antioxidant-rich way to start the day.